Welcome to MELODEM!

 Working Group Meetings

 MELODEM working group meetings typically occur the 1st and 3rd Thursdays of every month and subgroup meetings may take place on the Thursdays between working group meetings.
 Once a year, in June or July, we hold an annual meeting.
 Please see the calendar for information regarding upcoming working group meetings and other MELODEM events.
-To join the mailing list, please fill out this form.
+To join the mailing list, please contact us.
 For any comments or questions, please contact us.

 Our Supporters